 When you’re making a marketing plan, for social media or any other medium, always start by setting goals.
-Marketing without set goals is highly unlikely to drive any results.
-You could have one single goal, like brand awareness, or set multiple goals, like lead generation and increasing your brand’s reach.
-Setting goals also helps you streamline your thought process, and makes it easier to create content for your social profiles.
+Marketing without pre-determined goals is highly unlikely to drive any results.
+You could have one single goal, like brand awareness, or multiple goals, like lead generation and increasing your brand’s reach.
+Setting goals also helps you streamline your thought process and makes it easier to create content for your social profiles.

 2. Understand your target audience

 Who are you speaking with through your social media marketing?
-That helps you know what you’re going to say.
-A target audience helps you find out the right kind of content to share, the perfect platforms to join, and the customer needs you will want to fulfill.
+Identifying your audience will help you know what to say.
+A target audience helps you determine the right kind of content to share, the perfect platforms to join, and the customer needs you will want to fulfill.

-For example, if you’re targeting millennials, selling the latest high-speed drones, use language that is direct, but informal.
-You could also focus on creating short, but captivating video content to share on your social pages, instead of heavy text-based content.
+For example, if you’re targeting millennials and selling the latest high-speed drones, use language that is direct but informal.
+You could also focus on creating short but captivating video content to share on your social pages instead of heavy text-based content.

 3. Be consistent